People ask us almost daily, “is weight training good for kids.”

 Are bodyweight exercises safer?

-Many people look at bodyweight exercises as inherently safer.
+So, when they are wondering if weight training is good for kids, many people look at bodyweight exercises as inherently safer.
 Afterall, you don’t have that extra weight to lift.

 Except they forgot about the bodyweight.
 A coach using proper exercise selection and regressions can actually allow an athlete to lift less than bodyweight.